Leo Varadkar: 2017

 On 2 June 2017, Varadkar was elected leader of Fine Gael, defeating Simon Coveney.
 Although Coveney had the support of more Fine Gael members than Varadkar, the electoral college system more strongly weighted the votes of the party's parliamentarians, with these strongly backing Varadkar.

 Like Enda Kenny's second term, Varadkar relied upon the support of Independents and the abstention of Fianna Fáil TDs to support his bid for Taoiseach.
 On 14 June 2017, he was elected as Taoiseach in a 57–50 vote with 47 abstentions.
-He became Ireland's first openly gay Taoiseach, as well as the youngest; (Note: Only two Irish heads of government since 1919, Éamon de Valera (born 14 October 1882, and aged 36 on 1 April 1919) and Michael Collins (born 16 October 1890, and aged 31 on 16 January 1922), have been younger than Varadkar (born 18 January 1979, and aged 38 on 14 June 2017); however, both were before the title of Taoiseach was adopted under the Constitution of Ireland (1937) and before an Irish state came into internationally recognised existence on 6 December 1922.) however, he is not the youngest head of an Irish government, as both Éamon de Valera and Michael Collins were younger on assuming their respective offices in revolutionary governments prior to the establishment of the state.
+He became Ireland's first openly gay Taoiseach, as well as the youngest; however, he is not the youngest head of an Irish government, as both Éamon de Valera and Michael Collins were younger on assuming their respective offices in revolutionary governments prior to the establishment of the state.
 He is also the first head of government who is of half-Indian descent.
 It was also the first time that one Fine Gael Taoiseach was succeeded by another.
 (Note: By the end of August 1922, only two heads of government from the pro-Treaty Sinn Féin party had died in office: Arthur Griffith (who died on 12 August 1922) and Michael Collins (who died on 22 August 1922).
 They were succeeded by W. T. Cosgrave of the same pro-Treaty Sinn Féin faction; after being known as Cumann na nGaedheal from 1923 to 1933, it merged with two smaller parties in 1933 to form Fine Gael, which was soon led by Cosgrave from 1934 to 1944.
 This was before the title of Taoiseach was adopted under the 1937 Constitution, before the name Fine Gael was adopted in 1933, and the state came into internationally recognised existence on 6 December 1922.)